TPZgus/ZoneSight/README.md

   cohere/command-r-plus-08-2024
   ```

 OpenRouter provides access to all frontier models, closed and open-source, as well as smaller more specialized models.

 - This is a clunky prototype from a script kid type.
 Let's break it, and then make it better!

+- Feel free to modify the HTML template in the `create_html_report` function in `main.py` to further customize the report's appearance and structure.